The Old Dairy, Poulton Court Farm, Awre, Newnham-on-Severn, Glos. GL14 1ES

 The interesting City of Bristol is 40 mins. by car, Gloucester with its Docks and seasonal Tall Ships Festival, 30 mins. away.

-Blakeney village – 1 ½ miles – has Post Office, small shop, Italian restaurant, fish & chip shop and pub lunches.
+Blakeney village – 1 ½ miles – has Post Office, small shop, fish & chip shop and pub lunches.

 Lydney – 4 miles – has good, basic, small-town shops & facilities, cafes, take-away restaurants, Tesco and Co-op.

-Awre – ½ mile – has very welcoming Parish church: fortnightly community supper in Village Hall.
+Awre – ½ mile – has very welcoming Parish church: fortnightly community supper in Village Hall (this & all events postponed by Covid19)

-This roomy barn conversion, newly finished to a high standard, has 2 en-suite bedrooms, one double with shower wet-room, one twin with bathroom; extra children may be accommodated + travel cot available.
-All bedding is provided (except baby linen).
+This roomy barn conversion, newly finished to a high standard, has 2 en-suite bedrooms, double with shower wet-room, twin with bathroom; extra children may be accommodated – airbed/travel cot available.
+All bedding and towels provided (except baby linen), plus soap & toilet rolls.
 There is an additional shower room off entrance porch.

 There is single-level stone flooring (underfloor heated) suitable for buggy or wheelchair, but no special facilities for disabled visitors.
-The main lounge/dining room has well-equipped kitchen area, wood stove (in unlikely event of arctic conditions), comfortable seating, books, some games for small children, and TV/rural-speed Broadband!
+The main lounge/dining room has well-equipped kitchen area – incl. microwave oven, child’s highchair, dishwasher, tea towels,wood stove (in unlikely event of arctic conditions), comfortable seating, books, some games for small children, and TV/DVD rural-speed Broadband!

 Children are very welcome, but the property is integral to farmyard and only part-fenced, so area is not suitable for loose toddlers or unsupervised children; please accompany children when outside.
 Ample car parking space.